spyder-ide/mac-application/Howto build the app.md

 * Run `create_dmg.sh` with the appropiate options, e.g.

-    `create_dmg.sh --app=../spyder/dist/Spyder.app --name=spyder-2.3.0.dmg`
+    `./create_dmg.sh --app=../spyder/dist/Spyder.app --name=spyder-2.3.0.dmg`

-* If everything has gone well, you should see a file called spyder-X.Y.Z.dmg in the same dir.
+* If everything has gone well, you should see a file called `spyder-X.Y.Z.dmg` in the same dir.
 This is the file ready to upload to Bitbucket.